 You will be required to upload a copy of your transcript into your admissions portal, but an official transcript will be requested if you are admitted to the program.
 When it is received, you will be enrolled.

 The official form is a part of the online recommendation.
 Comments will be accepted even if the official form is not used.
-However, we strongly encourage the form to be used because it includes a table which provides us with additional information.
+However, we strongly encourage the form to be used because it includes a table that provides us with additional information.

-ETS, The GRE, and TOEFL EXAMS
+ETS, GRE, and TOEFL Exams

 Our institution code is (4655) for the GRE and (C559) for the TOEFL exam.
-Our department code for TOEFL is (78) and for GRE is (0402).
+Our department code is (0402) for the GRE and (78) for the TOEFL exam.

-All non-native English speakers must take the TOEFL exam or IELTS.
-Neither the TWE nor the TSE is required, but is recommended.
-TOEFL: 100 or above and IELTS: 7 or above.
+All non-native English speakers must take either the TOEFL or IELTS exam.
+Neither the TWE nor the TSE is required, but it is recommended.

 The Department of Computer Science does accept IELTS.

-If admitted, you will be required to submit your official final documents directly to the G.W.C Whiting School of Engineering Graduate Admissions office.
+If admitted, you will be required to submit your official final documents directly to the WSE Graduate Admissions Office.

 The scores must be new enough that ETS still considers them valid and will provide an official score report.
 Currently, the ETS sets this limit at five years.
-TOEFL exam scores are valid for 2 years from your test date.
+TOEFL exam scores are valid for two years from your test date.

 The minimum scores are as follows:

-First we consider the source of the letter.
+First, we consider the source of the letter.
 A letter from your cousin who happens to teach at a two-year college is weighed significantly less than a letter from a researcher at a top computer science school!

-Statements of purpose are very important, as they allow us to better form a picture of each applicant, and convince us that you have the attitude needed to succeed in a graduate program.
+Statements of purpose are very important, as they allow us to better form a picture of each applicant and convince us that you have the attitude needed to succeed in a graduate program.

 We encourage you to include any information that you think will help us make a more accurate assessment of your abilities.
-However, it is generally better to give short abstracts of papers or projects (links to online versions are better) rather than full papers or reports.
+However, it is generally better to give short abstracts of papers or projects (links to online versions are even better) rather than full papers or reports.

 A $75 fee is typically required alongside your application.

-Entering students are expected to have completed a program of study equivalent to that required by the B.S. in computer science.
-Applicants from other disciplines are required to have coursework (or equivalent experience) in intermediate programming (C++ and Java), data structures, automata theory, computer systems fundamentals and algorithms.
+Entering students are expected to have completed a program of study equivalent to that required by the BS in computer science.
+Applicants from other disciplines are required to have coursework (or equivalent experience) in intermediate programming (C++ and Java), data structures, automata theory, computer systems fundamentals, and algorithms.